Purpose

 We have two options to choose from:

-- Simple Integration - our API will do most of the work for you (saving card details for future payments, no payments can be taken yet using this integration)
+- Simple Integration - our API will do most of the work for you (either saving card details for future payments, or taking a payment)

 - Full Control Integration - you will integrate directly with the Payment Gateway and have full control over styling, display and event handling, and be able to take a payment at the time of booking.